Environment | In harmony with nature

 Rubber tree forest

-The project, which has taken the collective efforts of the local community, academia and the company, has completed a cumulative total of 67 hectares of forest reclamation by 2020.
-BSKP has been able to collect latex by tapping the rubber trees planted near Siring cliff in 2012.
-BSKP conducted training of tapping for neighbors in 2020 and donated rubber trees in 2021.
+The project, which has involved the collective efforts of the local community, academia and the Company, completed a cumulative total of 67 hectares of forest reclamation by 2020.
+BSKP has been able to collect latex by tapping the rubber trees that were planted near Siring cliff in 2012.
+BSKP conducted tapping training for neighbors in 2020 and donated rubber trees in 2021.

 Contribution related to society